bamf2077/quarklist/README.md

 # QuarkList
-An ABP filter subscription for mainland Chinese users.
+An Adblock Plus filter subscription for mainland Chinese users.